petros-marko/verify-rust-std/doc/src/tools/flux.md

 # Flux

-[Flux](https://flux-rs.github.io/flux) is a refinement type checker that can be used to prove user-defined safety properties for Rust.
+[Flux](https://flux-rs.github.io/flux) is a refinement type checker that can be used to prove user-defined safety properties for Rust code.
 Users can write their own properties via refinement type contracts (a generalization of pre- and post-conditions).
 Additionally, out of the box, Flux checks for various issues such as